mne-tools/mne-python/doc/development/roadmap.rst

 First-class OPM support
 ^^^^^^^^^^^^^^^^^^^^^^^
-MNE-Python has support for reading some OPM data formats such as FIF, but support is still rudimentary.
-Support should be added for other manufacturers, and standard (and/or novel) preprocessing routines should be added to deal with coregistration adjustment, forward modeling, and OPM-specific artifacts.
+MNE-Python has support for reading some OPM data formats such as FIF and FIL/QuSpin.
+Support should be added for other manufacturers, and standard preprocessing routines should be added to deal with coregistration adjustment and OPM-specific artifacts.
+See for example :gh:`11275`, :gh:`11276`, :gh:`11579`, :gh:`12179`.

 Deep source modeling
 ^^^^^^^^^^^^^^^^^^^^
 Existing source modeling and inverse routines are not explicitly designed to deal with deep sources.
 Advanced algorithms exist from MGH for enhancing deep source localization, and these should be implemented and vetted in MNE-Python.

-Better sEEG/ECoG/DBS support
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Some support already exists for iEEG electrodes in MNE-Python thanks in part to standard abstractions.
-However, iEEG-specific pipeline steps (e.g., electrode localization) and visualizations (e.g., per-shaft topo plots, :ref:`time-frequency-viz`) are missing.
-MNE-Python should work with members of the ECoG/sEEG community to work with or build in existing tools, and extend native functionality for depth electrodes.
+See :gh:`6784`.

 Time-frequency classes
 ^^^^^^^^^^^^^^^^^^^^^^